Builder68/OpenEarlyMacsRAMexpansion/README.md

 #### 6.2.3 Disabling RAM Expansion Board

-The DIP Switch SW-B allows disabling the RAM Expansion Board
+The DIP Switch SW-B allows disabling the RAM Expansion Board, restoring the memory of the Mac to its original state.

 |S n°|RAM Expansion Enabled | RAM Expansion Disabled  |
 |:--:|:--------------------:|:-----------------------:|